YGcloudsec/YGcloudsec.github.io/index.md

 Currently looking for work

-# YGcloudsec Cyber Securiy Home
+# YGcloudsec Cyber Security Home

 Hello everyone, thanks for coming to check out my page.
 This is where I will list my CyberSec projects and talk a little about my self.